osresearch/cosign/README.md

 # Inspiration

-This is inspired by an reply [posted to crypto.stackexchange.com](https://crypto.stackexchange.com/questions/67548/secure-multi-party-computation-for-digital-signature) by [@poncho](https://crypto.stackexchange.com/users/452/poncho) as a "_fairly straight-forward method using RSA_":
+This is inspired by an reply [posted to crypto.stackexchange.com](https://crypto.stackexchange.com/questions/67548/secure-multi-party-computation-for-digital-signature) by [@poncho](https://crypto.stackexchange.com/users/452/poncho) as a "_fairly straight-forward method using RSA_", which is likely based on Boyd's additive secret sharing:

 > ## Key generation phase:
 >